 Why Olympian Heater and Not Mr. Heater Buddy?

 Buddy Heaters are an extremely popular propane camping heater and the choice of many RVers.

 So why would you choose an Olympian Wave Heater vs. a Buddy Heater?

-Wave Heaters don't have a visible flame, unlike the Buddy Heaters, and they have a lower operating temperature at their surface.
+Wave Heaters don't have a visible flame, unlike Buddy Heaters, and they have a lower operating temperature at their surface.

-Wave Heaters are slightly more efficient (burn less propane for a given heat output), but not enough that you'd actually notice a difference.
+Wave Heaters are slightly more efficient (burn less propane for a given heat output), but not enough that you'd notice a difference.

 Also, an Olympian Heater will be more reliable at higher elevations since it doesn't have a low oxygen shut-off switch.

 This is good for those who love camping in the mountains.

 The Buddy Heaters are only good to about 7,000 feet elevation before they will potentially run into low oxygen issues, rendering them unusable.